apes-soft/tinker/README.md

 * WF to profile:
   * JAC
   * Water model with Verlet (as done by Omar)
-  * Use case from Richard
+  * Use case from Richard Bradshaw of an equilibrated staph nuclease structure ready for NPT simulation, with the sidechain of residue D21 mutated with ele-lambda 0.5 (half switched on) and vdw-lambda 1.0 (fully switched on).
 * From the regions that are parallelised using OpenMP:
   * VdW in `ehal1.f`
   * Electrostatics and polarization in: